Drive Me Crazy Chapter 1: An Ominous Prisoner

 "What do you mean 'a stick'?"
 Daisuke verbally spat, glaring up at the television and making his voice sound as rude as he possibly could.

-Ken didn't acknowledge Daisuke's anger and simply answered.
-"When you hit the ground a small stick punctured up into your back and nearly damaged your spine.
-I removed it and applied pain killers, which is why you have that large bandage on your back.
+Ken didn't acknowledge Daisuke's anger and simply answered, "When you hit the ground a small stick punctured up into your back and nearly damaged your spine.
+I removed it and applied numbing cream, which is why you have that large bandage on your back.
 I highly recommend you leave it there if you don't want to bleed all over yourself.
-I'll have various Digimon go in there and change it every once in awhile."
+I'll have various digimon go in there and change it every once in awhile."

 "Yeah, talk all nice and fancy if you want, Ken," Daisuke kept his tone just as snide as before, making sure to emphasize the Kaiser's real name for optimum insult.
-"But don't think I've forgotten that it was your fault that I even have all these damned injuries in the first place!"
+"But don't think I've forgotten that it was your fault that I even have all these injuries in the first place!"